 - For more information, please contact .

-- Ukraininan students with the status of a temporarily displaced person can submit an application for admission or extension of subsidized stay for students with the temporary protected person status for the academic year 2021/2022.
+- Ukraininan students with the status of a temporarily displaced person can submit an application for admission of subsidized accommodation for the academic year 2022/2023.

 - In case of additional questions, don't hesitate to call on the telephone numbers (01) 530 6027 and (01) 530 6028 or email to .

 Support for students and professors from Ukraine to integrate into the Slovenian environment and learn the Slovenian language

 Students of the UL Faculty of Arts from the Department of Slavistics, offer free help to Ukrainian students and professor.
 They will help you learn Slovenian and offer support, socializing, and getting to know life in Ljubljana.
 For more information please contact Brina Minca Hrlec: .

 Center for Slovene as a second and foreing language offers different options for learning Slovene:

 - Through Legal Clinic for Refugees and Foreigners we are offering you free legal assistance.
 For more information please contact Prof. Saša Zagorc: , as.
 Ana Samobor, or assoc. prof. dr. Samo Bardutzky, .
 More information in Slovene.

 - You can also contact the Social Legal Clinic for help.
 Contact: as.
 Sara Bagari, and prof. dr. Grega Strban, .

 - Assistance may be offered also by your peer students at the Student Council, please contact them at or .